Timothy G. Townsend: Research contributions

 Townsend’s early research focused on exploring approaches for more sustainable design and operation of municipal waste landfills and he has co-authored several books on the topic.
 He coupled this work with an examination of the environmental impacts of electronic waste, the results of which were relied upon by the US Environmental Protection Agency in federal rulemaking.
 His work on construction waste and demolition waste, including disaster debris, investigated both environmental challenges of this materials stream along with recycling opportunities.
 Over the past decade Townsend’s research has concentrated on the beneficial use of large volume waste materials and the challenge of per- and polyfluoroalkyl substances (PFAS).

 Awards and recognition

 In 2011 he was selected to give the Air and Waste Management Association Critical Review.
 In 2015 Townsend was inducted into the Construction and Demolition Recycling Association’s Hall of Fame.
 In 2021 he was presented the Richard I. Stessel Waste Management Award by the Air and Waste Management Association.
+In 2026 he was appointed to the Scientific Advisory Board of the United States Environmental Protection Agency.